howtographql/howtographql/content/frontend/react-urql/5-authentication.md

 </Instruction>

 If the user wants to login you're passing `LOGIN_MUTATION` to `useMutation`, if the user wants to sign up you're passing `SIGNUP_MUTATION`.
 The `mutate` handler then calls `executeMutation` with all variables; `email`, `password`, and `name`.
-Lastly, after the mutation has finished, we look at its result data to find the token and store it, then redirect to the homepage.
+Lastly, after the mutation has finished, the token from the result data is stored, and the app then redirects to the homepage.

 All right, all that's left to do is to add the handler to the `button` element!